-Foam measurement is difficult because foam, by its very nature, is insubstantial and highly variable, containing a small quantity of water or other liquid and a large quantity of air or other gas.
+Foam measurement is difficult because foam, by its very nature, is insubstantial and highly variable.
+It contains only a small quantity of water or other liquid and a large amount of air or other gas.
 What we see when looking at foam are liquid surfaces made up of thin films.
-It may appear to have physical substance but inside it is almost entirely gas and so is hardly distinguishable from the surrounding atmosphere.
-In practice the measurement of foam has to be able to detect very thin films of liquid which may be less than 1% by volume of the total foam.
-Additional factors such as poor system design and leaking pumps can exacerbate foaming problems.
-In all instances, in order to minimise the impact of foam, it needs to be effectively monitored, measured and controlled.
+It may appear to have physical substance, but inside it is almost entirely gas and so is hardly distinguishable from the surrounding atmosphere.
+In practice, the measurement of foam has to be able to detect very thin films of liquid which may be less than 1% by volume of the total foam.
+Additional factors, such as poor system design and leaking pumps, can exacerbate foaming problems.
+In all instances, to minimise the impact of foam, it needs to be effectively monitored, measured and controlled.

-To control foam it is essential to understand the characteristics of the foam and then measure its thickness and, in some applications, where the foam-liquid interface resides.
+It is essential to understand the characteristics of the foam to understand it.
+Then one must measure its thickness and, in some applications, where the foam-liquid interface resides.
 The traditional approach to foam control is to add a defoamer chemical to the process at a constant rate.
-This is a very hit and miss approach which is expensive, wasteful and not very reliable.
+This method is very hit and miss and is expensive, wasteful and not very reliable.
 By measuring the foam and detecting it has reached a significant level, it is possible to automatically use the optimum amount of antifoam only when it is required.
-This significantly reduces the cost while also improving the process control and reducing the risk of high levels of foam.
-It is therefore clear how important it is to implement effective foam control.
+This measurement significantly reduces the cost while also improving the process control and reducing the risk of high levels of foam.
+It is, therefore, clear how important it is to implement effective foam control.

-There have been attempts to monitor foam using existing level probe technologies adapted for foam measurement.
-In most applications, these fall short of providing either an adequate and sustainable solution.
+There have been attempts to monitor foam using current level probe technologies adapted for foam measurement.
+In most applications, these fall short of providing either an adequate or sustainable solution.

 Now, a highly versatile range of foam control systems have been specifically developed by Hycontrol to fulfil a variety of functions, including:

-- Measuring the thickness of foam in a process
+- Measuring the thickness of the foam in a process

 - Detecting foam-liquid interfaces